Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 }
 ```

-…will be automatically deserialized into an `Item` object if you define:
+…will automatically be deserialized into an `Item` object when the following model is defined:

 ```cs
 public class Item